🌳Panel discussion on 6th of July at 18:30 CEST. 🌳

 Being open to carefully considering more complex definitions of forests can form the institutional, legal and operational basis for forest monitoring, management and restoration that are more attuned to the urgent global actions needed to protect and restore forest ecosystems.

 Centered around three projects looking at a scientific forest, an urban forest and a burnt managed forest, the panel will interweave these creative narratives with interventions by forest scientists, ecologists and anthropologists.
-This panel, at the Vienna Biennale for Change 2021, will approach the question of conceptualising and defining forests through the lens of creative practice.
+This panel, co-organised with the Museum of Applied Arts, Vienna (MAK) in the framework of the Vienna Biennale for Change 2021, will approach the question of conceptualising and defining forests through the lens of creative practice.

 Meet the panel